unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 These configurations will also mark as required **9pfs** and **uk9p** in the menu.

-We want to run Unikraft with QEMU/KVM, so we must selevct **KVM guest** in the `Platform Configuration` menu.
+We want to run Unikraft with QEMU/KVM, so we must select **KVM guest** in the `Platform Configuration` menu.
 For 9PFS we also need to enable, in the **KVM guest** options menu, `Virtio` -> `Virtio PCI device support`.

 Save the configuration and exit.